1Best Oculus Rift Alternatives You Need To Try

-At $69.70, this addition to our best Oculus Rift alternatives roster has the advantage of being one of the most affordable choices in this list.
+At $69.70, this addition to our alternative roster has the advantage of being one of the most affordable choices in this list.
 It’s additionally not tethered to any particular handset series; so users can slot in most iPhones or Android devices with ease as long as it measures anywhere between 4.7 and 6.1 inches in size.

 Freefly VR offers a distinctive, funky look complete with wings.
 It comes jam-packed with impressive specs like a wide 42mm lens, a faux-leather finish, and a 120-degree field of view which the company claims is the highest available today.
 The firm has even thrown in a free controller called the Glide into the mix.